telerik/kendo-ui-core/docs/aspnet-mvc/helpers/editor/overview.md

                   .Value("<p>Initial value</p>") // Set the value of the editor
             )

-## Processing the editor value on the server
+## Process the Editor Value on the Server

 The editor value will be posted as a string and mapped to a variable with the name of the widget.
 Note that the posted value is HTML-encoded by default, in order to circumvent the [ASP.NET request validation](http://msdn.microsoft.com/en-us/library/hh882339.aspx).